Partially hyperbolic dynamics in the 3-body problem: A symplectic blender for the 3-body problem: proof of Theorems and

 \end{itemize} In particular, the image of $\Lambda_v$ (resp. $\Lambda_h$) under $\Psi^{(N)}$ (resp. $(\Psi^{(N)})^{-1}$) contains a countable collection of wider vertical (resp. horizontal) strips. \end{prop}

-\begin{rem} Notice that, since in Theorem \ref{thm:onestepgraphtransform} we allow for arbitrarily short $\Lambda_v$ (resp. $\Lambda_h$) manifolds (as one may take $\rho>0$ arbitrarily small), the statement in Proposition \ref{prop:graphtransform} holds unchanged also for arbitrarily short $\Lambda_v$ (resp. $\Lambda_h$).
+\begin{rem} Notice that, since Theorem \ref{thm:onestepgraphtransform} allows for arbitrarily short $\Lambda_v$ (resp. $\Lambda_h$) manifolds (as one may take $\rho>0$ arbitrarily small), the statement in Proposition \ref{prop:graphtransform} holds unchanged also for arbitrarily short $\Lambda_v$ (resp. $\Lambda_h$).
 This will be of importance in the proof of Proposition \ref{prop:twosideshadowing}. \end{rem}

 \begin{proof} We only give the proof for vertical strips since the same argument can be applied to horizontal strips.
 Let $\phi:[-1,1]^2\to \mathbb A$ be the change of coordinates introduced in Lemma \ref{prop:scaleddiagonalcentermaps} and write